What is Technical SEO? Definition, Components & Best Practices

 Think of your website like a building.
 Content is the interior.
 Design is the exterior.
 But technical SEO is the foundation, wiring, plumbing, and structural integrity.
 If that foundation is cracked, everything built on top of it becomes unstable.

 Search engines don’t “see” websites the way humans do.
-They crawl them.
+They crawl on them.

 If your internal linking is broken, your URLs are inconsistent, or your server responds unpredictably, crawlers waste their limited budget trying to make sense of your site.